Robert Swinhoe: Biography

-In 1860 Swinhoe was named as the first European consular representative to the island of Taiwan.
+In 1860, Swinhoe was named as the first European consular representative to the island of Taiwan.
 Delays prevented him from physically obtaining that post until 1861.
-On 2 July of that year Swinhoe and his assistant, George C. P. Braune, arrived at the prefectural capital, the southern city of Taiwan-fu.
+On 2 July of that year, Swinhoe and his assistant, George C. P. Braune (1838-1864), arrived at the prefectural capital, the southern city of Taiwan-fu (now Tainan).
 Shoaling of the harbor at Taiwan-fu prompted him to re-establish the British consulate at the northern port of Tamsui, where the bulk of foreign trade occurred.
-He published several articles on his first harried days as British representative on Taiwan, and as well numerous others on the rich wildlife of this isolated island.
+He published several articles on his first harried days as British representative in Taiwan, and as well numerous others on the rich wildlife of this isolated island.

 Subsequently, he served as consul at Amoy, Ningbo, and Yantai, all on the mainland of China.
-He at various times during his career served as 'roving consul' for the British plenipotentiary in China for Great Britain, Rutherford Alcock.
+He, at various times during his career, served as 'roving consul' for the British plenipotentiary in China for Great Britain, Rutherford Alcock.
 His duties in this capacity required a visit to explore Hainan, as well as a journey up the Yangtze River to Chongqing, in Sichuan Province, to help determine steamship navigability of that river.
 All the while he was stationed at those various postings, he retained the Taiwanese consulship, and indeed did not relinquish it until his retirement from the service of his government, in 1873.
 He spent his spare time in China collecting natural history specimens, and as the area had not previously been open to Westerners, many of the items he collected were new to science.
 As he was primarily an ornithologist, many of his new discoveries were birds, but he also found new fish, mammals and insects.
 He returned to England in 1862 with his collection.
 Many of the birds were first described in John Gould's Birds of Asia (1863).